bazilinskyy/coupled-sim/README.md

 ```

 ## Adding eye-tracking to the prefab
-Additional scripts need to be added to initialize the eye-tracking calibration and visualize the eye-gaze vector in the coupled-sim.
+Additional scripts need to be added to initialize the eye-tracking calibration and visualize the eye-gaze vector in the coupled sim.

 **1.** Create an empty on the particpant_varjo prefab.
 Put it on the same level as the VarjoCameraRig prefab and name the empty "Gaze".

 **2.** Add the "Varjo Gaze Calibration Request" and "Varjo Gaze Ray" script to the "Gaze".

-One should be able to see their eye-gaze visualized after performing the eye-calibration.
+One should be able to see their eye-gaze visualized after performing the eye calibration.

-## Gaze ray hit pedestran
+## Gaze ray hit pedestrian
 The next part of the eye gaze ray interaction is to register the "hits" ONLY with the pedestrian.
 For this purpose, a new layer is created.
-**1.** Create new layer.
+**1.** Create a new layer.
 I called this layer "target".

 **2.** Assign the pedestrian prefab with the layer "target".

-**3.** Assign the pedetrian with the tag "Pedestrian".
+**3.** Assign the pedestrian with the tag "Pedestrian".

 **4.** In the *VarjoGazeRay.cs* script, adapt the raycast physics condition such that it only sees objects in the "target" layer.
 ```